Louis de Cormontaigne

 Louis de Cormontaigne (/fr/, 1696-1752) was a French military engineer, who was the dominant technical influence on French fortifications in the 18th century.
 His own designs and writings constantly referenced the work of Vauban (1633-1707) and his principles formed the basis of the curriculum used by the École royale du génie, established at Charleville-Mézières in 1744.

+Although contemporary references spell his name Cormontaigne, many near-contemporaneous texts use the spelling Cormontaingne.

 Life

 Louis de Cormontaigne was born in Strasbourg in Alsace, a city part of the Holy Roman Empire until 1681, when it was annexed by France.
 His family are described as escuyer or esquire, making him a member of the minor gentry.

 He married Marie Aimé de Gougon and they had a daughter Marie Antoinette (1749-?), whose husband was Maurice Regnault (1740-?), an official of the Regional Parliament of Lorraine.

 He died in Metz on 30 March 1752.